Skin tension

 Here are three methods to evaluate how tense the skin of an area has become.

--Estimating skin tension by pressing your nail
+-Estimating skin tension by pressing your nail into it

 Your nail penetrates deeper if the skin isn't tense